prasadKodeInCloud/angular-sample-vod/README.md

 1. Install [mocha](https://www.npmjs.com/package/mocha) testing framework globaly by running ``` npm install -g mocha ```
 2. From the root folder of the app run ``` mocha test/{{testfilename}} ```

+## Coding Concerns

+ES6 coding is not used in the app to prevent risk of deployment issues of app( within 1 week of time).Grunt is not used since its better to keep the simplicity of app for this level of requirments.
+Code should be self explanatory in most of the cases.

+Prototype inheritance based models structure is created for server to improve code reusability.
+No angular directives being created for the ui, concerning the scope of the project.